Project for Pride in Living: Resident Services

 Site History and Mission

-At Project for Pride in Living, we focus on two core drivers of poverty – unemployment and homelessness – and we insist that every one of our programs deliver superior support and resources.
+At Project for Pride in Living, we're on a mission to create stable, vibrant, and equitable communities.
+Join us!
+PPL is focused on two core drivers of poverty – unemployment and homelessness – and we insist that every one of our programs deliver superior support and resources.
 We have been serving the community for over 40 years.
 Project for Pride in Living builds the hope, assets, and self-reliance of individuals and families who have lower incomes by providing transformative affordable housing and employment readiness services.
-The agency is guided in this work by the philosophy of “Helping people help themselves.”

 Specific Site Responsibilities

 This position brings technology and employment services to many people who traditionally have barriers to accessing these resources.
-The CTEP member will work directly with PPL residents of targeted housing sites to increase technology skills and access, employability, and find employment.
+There are two CTEP positions at this location.
+Members will serve in the CareerForce, providing 1:1 support to computer lab participants as well as teaching computer skill workshops.
+Members will spend some time offsite, serving directly with PPL residents of targeted housing sites to increase technology skills and access, employability, and find employment.
 This will be achieved one-to-one, as well as in group settings, by supporting residents with computer literacy (computer labs), employment skills, and job searching.

 Specific duties will include:

-- Develop one-to-one relationships with residents and increase participation through outreach
+- Develop one-to-one relationships with participants and residents and increase participation through outreach

-- Provide group and one-to-one technology based services at housing sites (i.e. community rooms and some home visits) to include employment, education, access to benefits and navigating online resources
+- Provide group and one-to-one technology based services at the CareerForce and PPL housing sites (i.e. community rooms and some home visits) to include employment, education, access to benefits and navigating online resources

 - Take detailed case notes and track participant and program goals and outcomes